meilisearch/meilisearch-java/README.md

 #### Using `JacksonJsonHandler` <!-- omit in toc -->

-Set up your client by initializing your `Config` with a new `JacksonJsonHandler` object.
+Set up your client by initializing `Config` with a new `JacksonJsonHandler` object.

 ```java
 import com.meilisearch.sdk.json.JacksonJsonHandler;